-This section provides guidelines relating to the handling, servicing, and maintenance of the Cherokee Lance.
-For complete maintenance instructions, refer to the PA-32R-300 Service Manual.
+This section provides general guidelines relating to the handling, servicing and maintenance of the Arrow IV.

-Every owner should stay in close contact with an authorized Piper Service Center or Piper's Customer Services Department to obtain the latest information pertaining to their airplane, and to avail themselves of Piper Aircraft's support systems.
+Every owner should stay in close contact with his Piper dealer or distributor and Authorized Piper Service Center to obtain the latest information pertaining to his aircraft and to avail himself of the Piper Aircraft Service Back-up.

-Piper Aircraft Corporation takes a continuing interest in having owners get the most efficient use from their airplane and keeping it in the best mechanical condition.
-Consequently, Piper Aircraft, from time to time, issues service releases including Service Bulletins, Service Letters, Service Spares Letters, and others relating to the airplane.
+Piper Aircraft Corporation takes a continuing interest in having the owner get the most efficient use from his aircraft and keeping it in the best mechanical condition.
+Consequently, Piper Aircraft from time to time issues Service Bulletins, Service Letters and Service Spares Letters relating to the aircraft.

-Piper Service Bulletins are of special importance and Piper considers compliance mandatory.
+Service Bulletins are of special importance and Piper considers compliance mandatory.
 These are sent directly to the latest FAA-registered owners in the United States (U.S.) and Piper Service Centers worldwide.
 Depending on the nature of the release, material and labor allowances may apply.
-This information is provided to all authorized Piper Service Centers.
+This information is provided to all authorized Service Centers.

-Service Letters deal with product improvements and servicing techniques pertaining to the airplane.
-They are sent to Piper Service Centers and, if necessary, to the latest FAA-registered owners in the U.S. Owners should give careful attention to Service Letter information.
+Service Letters deal with product improvements and service hints pertaining to the aircraft.
+They are sent to dealers, distributors and occasionally (at the factory's discretion) to latest registered owners, so they can properly service the aircraft and keep it up to date with the latest changes.
+Owners should give careful attention to the Service Letter information.

-Service Spares Letters offer improved parts, kits, and optional equipment which were not available originally, and which may be of interest to the owner.
+Service Spares Letters offer improved parts, kits and optional equipment which were not available originally and which may be of interest to the owner.